2023 Pet Funeral Situation in Japan

 Of course, LONITÉ™'s cremation diamond (memorial diamond) jewelry is renowned for the beauty of its design and is available in a variety of styles, including:

 You can choose from three types of jewelry materials below:

 18k and 14k gold (yellow gold/rose gold/white gold)

 In addition to the three jewelry materials, you can customize your memorial diamonds, which are much more special.

 Wearing the cremation diamond on the skin can help those who have not recovered from the death of a pet.
 It makes them feel they have never been separated from their pet.

 Due to the prevention of the spread of the Covid-19 pandemic, more and more people are keeping their pets at home these days.
 Accordingly, cremation and funeral services at the death of pets are also on the rise.
 In addition, many people are creating cremation diamonds(memorial diamonds) to keep on hand as a memorial service.

 In Japan, which is becoming more urbanized, many people live in pets-allowed condominiums or single-family homes without yards and keep their pets indoors.
 Another reason for the increase in pet funerals is that they are affordable, despite the fact that cremation and funeral processes are similar to those for humans.

 It is now common to take back the remains and place them at home for a memorial service at hand.
-By turning the ashes of your deceased pet into a cremation diamond, you can hold a memorial service at hand while seeing the sparkle of your pet, and feel like your pet is close to you at all times.
-Particularly, by making a piece of cremation diamond jewelry, you will be able to keep your pet close to you as you can wear it with you all the time.
+By turning the ashes of your deceased pet into a cremation diamond, you can hold a memorial service at hand while seeing the sparkle of your pet, and feel like your pet is always close to you.
+Particularly, by making a piece of cremation diamond jewelry, you can keep your pet close to you as you can always wear it with you.